gordonb3/oikomaticz/dzVents/documentation/README.md

  - **setDescription(description)**: *Function*. <sup>2.4.16</sup> Generic method to update the description for all devices, groups and scenes.
 E.g.: device.setDescription(device.description .. '/nChanged by '.. item.trigger .. 'at ' .. domoticz.time.raw).
 Supports [command options](#Command_options_.28delay.2C_duration.2C_event_triggering.29).
  - **setIcon(iconNumber)**: *Function*. <sup>2.4.17</sup> method to update the icon for devices.
 Supports [command options](#Command_options_.28delay.2C_duration.2C_event_triggering.29).
  - **setState(newState)**: *Function*.
 Generic update method for switch-like devices.
 E.g.: device.setState('On').
 Supports [command options](#Command_options_.28delay.2C_duration.2C_event_triggering.29).
- - **setValues(nValue,[ sValue1, sValue2, ...])**: *Function*. <sup>2.4.17</sup> Generic alternative method to update device nValue, sValue.
-Uses domoticz JSON API to force subsequent events like pushing to influxdb. nValue required but when set to nil it will use current nValue. sValue parms are optional and can be many.
+ - **setValues(nValue,[ sValue1, sValue2, ...])**: *Function*. <sup>2.4.17</sup> Generic alternative method to update device nValue, sValues.
+Uses domoticz JSON API to force subsequent pushes like influxdb and MQTT. nValue required but when set to nil it defaults to current nValue. sValue parms are optional and can be many. <sup>3.0.8</sup> If one of sValue parms is 'parsetrigger', subsequent eventscripts will be triggered.
  - **state**: *String*.
 For switches, holds the state like 'On' or 'Off'.
 For dimmers that are on, it is also 'On' but there is a level attribute holding the dimming level. **For selector switches** (Dummy switch) the state holds the *name* of the currently selected level.
 The corresponding numeric level of this state can be found in the **rawData** attribute: `device.rawData[1]`.
  - **signalLevel**: *Number* If applicable for that device then it will be from 0-100.
  - **switchType**: *String*.
 See Domoticz devices table in Domoticz GUI(Switches tab).
 E.g. 'On/Off', 'Door Contact', 'Motion Sensor' or 'Blinds'